-The public purpose of this project is to create new, high-quality, affordable housing, especially for individuals at 50% or less of the county median income.

-Additional public purpose is to provide formerly incarcerated individuals, veterans and their families, and seniors (55 and over) at a 30% or less CMI, a high-quality, affordable place to live that also has supportive-services partnerships in place to provide greater access to programs and services that promote independence for those who might need additional supportive services.
+The public purpose of this project is to create new, high quality affordable housing, especially for those individuals at 50% or less of the county median income.
+Additional public purpose is to provide for formerly incarcerated individuals, veterans and their families and seniors, at a 30% or less CMI, a high quality affordable place to live that also has supportive services partnerships in place to provide greater access to programs and services that promote independence for those that may need additional supportive services.